 Guido Appenzeller is currently a special advisor to Andreessen Horowitz, a Silicon Valley venture capital firm.

-He previously was the Chief Technology Officer for Intel’s Data Platforms Group, where he was responsible for technical direction and pathfinding across the data platforms portfolio.
+He previously was the Chief Technology Officer for Intel’s Data Platforms Group (DPG), where he was responsible for technical direction and pathfinding across the data platforms portfolio.

-Prior to joining Intel, Guido was Chief Product Officer at Yubico where he focused on product development and strategy to aid in making strong authentication truly ubiquitous.
+Prior to joining Intel, Guido was Chief Product Officer at Yubico where he focused on product development and strategy.
 Guido was previously the CTO, Cloud & Networking at VMware where he helped define VMware’s Multi-Cloud Strategy and was part of the team that grew NSX to a $1B product line.
 Before VMware, he co-founded Big Switch Networks (acquired by Arista) and Voltage Security (acquired by HP), leading those companies as CEO and CTO respectively.

 Guido received a Test of Time Award from SIGCOMM.
-He was named to the MIT TR35, a Technology Pioneer by the World Economic Forum and one of the 100 Most Intriguing Entrepreneurs by Goldman Sachs.
+He was named to the MIT TR35, with Voltage Security was named a Technology Pioneer by the World Economic Forum and one of the 100 Most Intriguing Entrepreneurs by Goldman Sachs.

 From 2008 to 2010 Guido was a Consulting Assistant Professor at Stanford University.
 Guido holds a Ph.D. from Stanford University and M.S.
 (Diplom) from the Karlsruhe Institute of Technology.